You've got it all wrong on these issues ... but no worries, our experts will set you right.

 "These results are not just fascinating but also very encouraging.
-Couples who have conflicts can look at this data and expect there’s a good chance they can benefit from Expert help — relatively quickly, especially if they stick with it!" states YourTango CEO Andrea Miller.
-"Nearly 55 percent of the Experts indicated that couples quit therapy prematurely."
+Couples who have conflicts can look at this data and expect there’s a good chance they can benefit from expert help — relatively quickly, especially if they stick with it!" states YourTango CEO Andrea Miller.
+"Nearly 55 percent of the experts indicated that couples quit therapy prematurely."

 Au contraire!
 A whopping 80 percent of therapists said counseling leads their clients to "more sex."

 YourTango Expert and Therapist Lynn Zakeri confirms this phenomenon.
 "When couples say they have not been intimate in months, and they are intimate in my office talking about their feelings, they often return with a smirk and a smile saying they were intimate in the bedroom over the past week and it felt so good to connect again."

-The #1 cause for failure in therapy is the lack of effort from one or both partners (62 percent of Experts agreed).
-Only three percent of Experts cited a bad fit between the client and the therapist for failure in therapy.
+The #1 cause for failure in therapy is the lack of effort from one or both partners (62 percent of experts agreed).
+Only three percent of experts cited a bad fit between the client and the therapist for failure in therapy.

 While the experts did deem infidelity as the most difficult issue for a couple to get over, therein lies the truth about infidelity — couples can work through it.
 To echo #1 on this list, it's communication issues — not infidelity — that most often leads a couple to split.

 "I have found that infidelity is a symptom of other issues like lack of communication or intimacy," YourTango Expert and Therapist Kate Evans says.
 "Those who go outside their relationship are usually choosing to continue the patterns that got them here in the first place — not facing the true problems with their spouse.
-Once the infidelity has taken place, it's then the broken trust that becomes so difficult to overcome and requires commitment on both sides to sit through the pain instead of running."
+Once the infidelity has taken place, it's then the broken trust that becomes so difficult to overcome and requires commitment on both sides, to sit through the pain instead of running."

 Not so!
 In fact, the riskiest stretch for couples is the three-to-five year period in a relationship, as 40 percent of experts said this is the time where partners are most likely to cheat.
-Likewise, two-thirds of Experts agreed that the presence of kids in a relationship — which can increase stress — does not make a couple more susceptible to infidelity.
+Likewise, two-thirds of experts agreed that children in a relationship — which can increase stress — does not make a couple more susceptible to infidelity.

-YourTango Expert and Relationship Coach Sharon Lynn Wyeth explains: "The first few years of marriage you [second] guess yourself.
+YourTango Expert and Relationship Coach Sharon Lynn Wyeth explains, "The first few years of marriage you [second] guess yourself.
 Did you make the right choice?
 Do you want to be devoted to only one person?
 Is marriage what you thought it would be?
 So many questions go through your head that it is tempting to cheat on your spouse to reaffirm for yourself that you chose correctly the first time around.
 Thus, more cheating occurs in the first few years of marriage than later when you are so comfortable with your partner and have shared so many things, that cheating has become unthinkable."

-In reality, both homosexual and heterosexual couples split for the same top three reasons: communication issues, loss of intimacy and infidelity — though infidelity ranked second for gay couples and third for straight.
+In reality, both, homosexual and heterosexual couples split for the same top three reasons: communication issues, loss of intimacy and infidelity — though infidelity ranked second for gay couples and third for straight.

-Dillon speaks to this: "The only reason, in my experience, that fidelity issues come in a different order for lesbian or gay couples is that, without clear boundaries such as are given through the expectations of marriage, the gay and lesbian partners I've worked with are left to make their own — and they're not as clear.
+Dillon speaks to this, "The only reason, in my experience, that fidelity issues come in a different order for lesbian or gay couples is that, without clear boundaries such as are given through the expectations of marriage, the gay and lesbian partners I've worked with are left to make their own — and they're not as clear.
 The heartache was the same when the partner strayed, however.
 I'm expecting our differences to melt away as more and more gay couples enter marriage and have the cultural support to insist upon fidelity."

 While cheering on your favorite team now and again is no big deal, beware of going overboard.
-Fifty-seven percent of Experts said watching sports and consuming sports stats has a negative affect on relationships.
+Fifty-seven percent of experts said watching sports and consuming sports stats has a negative affect on relationships.

 "Some of this statistic is due to the prevalence of alcohol and bad behavior that is connected with sports.
 Sports idealizes the Peter Pan life of never growing up, which is detrimental to the responsibility needed to create healthy relationships and families," YourTango Expert and Therapist Dr. Tina Tessina explains.

-Seventy percent of Experts said technology is talked about on some level with all clients (13 percent said with clients in every session).
+Seventy percent of experts said technology is talked about on some level with all clients (13 percent said with clients in every session).

-"In my practice, I've seen Internet sex addiction, porn addiction, game-playing addiction, overspending on the Internet and overworking due to internet availability," Tessina says.
+"In my practice, I've seen internet sex addiction, porn addiction, game-playing addiction, overspending on the internet and overworking due to internet availability," Tessina says.
 "These problems are obsessive, and suck up all the time that could be devoted to families and relationships.
 All of this easy accessibility is relatively new, and people have not learned to manage or control it yet, and some people, as we know from non-internet addictions, never will."

 Anyone who follows celeb news knows that celebrities have their share of relationship problems.
-YourTango Experts sounded in on the relationships of those in the spotlight:
+YourTango experts sounded in on the relationships of those in the spotlight:

 - Arnold Schwarzenegger is the politician “most in need of therapy,” closely followed by Newt Gingrich